-Iomega eGo BlackBelt Mac Edition 1TB review
+Iomega eGo BlackBelt Mac Edition 1TB full review

 Last year, the Iomega eGo Mac Edition 500GB line really stood out amongst an increasingly crowded market of inexpensive portable hard drives.
 However, the slick design of their products proved to be more show than substance, as their slow copy and duplication speeds didn’t hold up against the rest of the competition at the time.
 Since then, Iomega’s portable HDs have increased their data transfer speeds across the board while keeping their trademark look intact.